TAMUCSCE-606-Zapmail/ZapMail/README.md

 # Zapmail
 ## Description
 An application designed to automate bulk email campaigns based on data from CSV files.
-The first team project for CSCE 606 Software Engineering ran using agile methodology and designed to function with JavaScript disabled as per the initial application requirements.
+The first team project for CSCE 606 Software Engineering ran using agile methodology and designed to meet the class project 1 requirements.

 ## Deployment
 ### Details